-What to expect from DaaS and new Windows 10 machines – a welcome gift for Christmas?
+What to expect from DaaS and new Windows 10 machines – a welcome gift?

 As often happens, the launch of a new operating system is accompanied by a raft of fresh machines designed to make the most of it.
 This time around, it isn’t just about processing speed or storage.
 There are some meaningful advantages in terms of device security, along with productivity boosters that will make life easier for you users.